DoctorLogicProduct/dltest/landing-pages/practice-growth-with-doctorlogic-v2.md

   - name: Parker West Dental Associates
   text: 'OUR WORK IN ACTION '
   class: ''
-  headline: ''
+  headline: Results Driven
   btn: []
   wistia-link: []
-- template: wistia-embed
-  component: wistia-embed
-  component_css: wistia-embed
-  wistia-id: iyfc8agmhu
-  headline: Why Dr. Khorsandi Chose DoctorLogic
-  class: ''
-  text: ''
 - template: text-component
   component: text-component
   component_css: text-component
   class: ''
   headline:
-  - headline: You'll Love The DoctorLogic Experience
+  - headline: The DoctorLogic Experience
   img: []
   text: You need a partner who’s there to make life simple and take the guesswork
     out of digital marketing.
 DoctorLogic is fully invested in your practice’s success.